 Not only do mom and dad not have to cook or worry about food shopping for these meals, but kids love this program because of all the options.
 Choose from popcorn chicken, mozzarella sticks, tacos, and so much more!

 Locations & Dates

-While the schools, parks, pool, and libraries offer meals five days a week, Monday through Friday, there are three mobile food trucks that offer meals seven days a week.
-The food trucks are located at Sara D. Roosevelt Playground in the Lower East Side, Manhattan, Holcombe Rucker Park in Washington Heights, Manhattan, and Rufus King Playground in Jamaica, Queens.
+While the schools, parks, pool, and libraries offer meals Monday through Friday, there are three mobile food trucks that offer meals seven days a week.
+The food trucks are located at Sara D. Roosevelt Playground in Manhattan, Haffen Park in the Bronx and Baisley Pond Park in Queens.

 These mobile food trucks offer even more opportunities to receive your free summer lunch!
 Photo by John Minchillo.

 NYC Department of Education not only provides free summer meals to relieve the financial burden and the burden of having to cook meals every day in the summer, but they also encourage healthy and balanced eating.

 All menus are pork free with no artificial flavors, colors, or sweeteners used in any SchoolFood product.